Considering a Divergent Career in Medicine?

 Let’s take a moment to stop and appreciate how big of a decision it is to pursue a medical degree.
 Unlike many other degrees that allow you to study while figuring out a career path, a medical degree assumes that you already have chosen to become a doctor.

 It is one of the few degrees that after 5-6 years of study, you head straight into a specific job.
 This can be quite daunting for anyone, especially for young adults choosing their lifelong career.
 What if you change your mind?
 Or the training is not what you expected?
-Or you found your passion elsewhere?
+Or did you find your passion elsewhere?

 Asking these difficult questions doesn’t mean that medicine isn’t for you or that you’re not as committed as your peers.
 It might just mean that you haven’t found your niche yet, and just because you have a medical degree, it doesn’t mean you’re confined to a pre-determined career path.